left

 Comparison of Absolute Gains

-Comparison of CARG Gains
+Comparison of CAGR Gains

-Comparison of CARG Gains
+Comparison of CAGR Gains

 This superior performance translates into positive alpha, a key metric indicating an investment's ability to generate returns that exceed those of the broader market.
 In simpler terms, by investing in SMEs, shareholders have enjoyed significant returns that outperform the market average.